sugi-cho/UE_PointCloudExport/README.md

 ## Sample Scene
 1. Open the project and load `Content/LiDAR-Test/L_Test.umap`.
-2. The `BP_Test` blueprint in the scene calls `ExportVisiblePointsLOD` and passes its `CameraComponent` to define the view frustum, exporting the visible point cloud to `output.txt`.
+2. The `BP_Test` blueprint calls `ExportVisiblePointsLOD` with an array of `LidarPointCloudActor` references and its `CameraComponent`.
+The visible portions of all clouds are merged and exported to `output.txt`.
+3. An optional `MergeDistance` parameter merges nearby points before applying LOD.
+Set to `0` to disable merging.

 ## Example Output
 `docs/example_output.txt` shows a sample of the exported data.
 Each line follows the format `X Y Z R G B` in meters.